rebcabin/masr/specs.md

-`defmasrtype` is the easiest way to add new specs that have nested multi-specs to MASR.
+`defmasrtype` is the easiest way to add new specs that have nested multi-specs.
 Terms without nested multi-specs are few.
 They are special cases with hand-written specs.

 `defmasrtype` creates both (1) the specs for